Siapran/parens-8/README.md

 note that `"foo"` is translated into `(quote foo)` by the parser. you can also create lua arrays this way: `(quote (1 2 3))`

+## interpreter vs compiler

+parens-8 comes in two flavors:
+* the interpreter: 402 tokens, found in `interpreter/parens8.lua`
+* the compiler: 440 tokens, found in `compiler/parens8.lua`

+both flavors support the same features, and while heavier in tokens and memory usage, compiled parens-8 is over twice as fast as interpreted parens-8. extensions also take a few more tokens each for compiled parens-8, speaking of which...

 ## parens-8 extensions

-while designed as a lightweight (404 tokens!) runtime for offloading code to strings and ROM, parens-8 has extensions to turn it into a fully featured programming language.
+while designed as a lightweight runtime for offloading code to strings and ROM, parens-8 has extensions to turn it into a fully featured programming language.

 ```lisp
 (set fib